Joe-Dracup/joe-dracup.github.io/content/blog/type-narrowing.md

 ## Performance Implications

 A common concern for C# developers moving to TypeScript is performance impact.
 Good news: type narrowing has virtually no runtime cost!
-TypeScript's type system operates entirely at compile time, and the emitted JavaScript contains only the necessary runtime checks (like `if` statements or `switch` cases) that you explicitly write.
+Because TypeScript's type system operates entirely at compile time, and the emitted JavaScript contains only the necessary runtime checks (like `if` statements or `switch` cases) that you explicitly write.

 ```typescript
 // TypeScript with type narrowing